-It’s not enough to say in your query letter that your book could fit into multiple genres.
-In fact, saying that could potentially harm your chances if you don’t back it with an explanation as to how the mix will be beneficial.
+It’s not enough to put in your query letter that your book could fit into multiple genres.
+In fact, saying that could potentially harm your chances if you don’t back it with an explanation as to how the mix would be beneficial.
 As Rabiner says:

 Did a proposed book’s potential shelving ambiguity ever come up at subsequent editorial meetings?
 Yes. . . .
 I [asked] more questions of these books than I did of others—in particular, was there a way to focus the title and marketing strategies so as to avoid an expected shelving problem?

 What If You Want to Self-Publish?